The Ultimate Guide in Creating Business Continuity Plan

 What is a Business Continuity Plan (BCP)?

-A Business Continuity Plan outlines preventative and disaster recovery measures in the event of a threat to a company’s internal systems or infrastructure.
+A Business Continuity Plan for your small business by IT Support in Los Angeles should outline preventative and disaster recovery measures in the event of a threat to a company’s internal systems or infrastructure.
 The ultimate goal of a BCP is to enable a business to operate as usual despite disruptions.

 A BCP is essential to avoid revenue losses and keep processes moving smoothly.
 Before developing a BCP, it’s necessary to identify the potential risks that could harm the business.
 Then, a company will need to do the following:

 - Identify how the risks can interfere with operations